Parliamentary.ai

 Overview

-The Overseas Voters Bill aims to make it easier for British citizens living abroad to register and vote in UK parliamentary elections.
-It removes time limits on overseas residency for voting eligibility and introduces internet voting to improve accessibility.
+This bill aims to make it easier for British citizens living overseas to vote in UK parliamentary elections.
+It removes time limits on overseas residency for voting eligibility, mandates the Electoral Commission to help register overseas voters, and introduces internet voting with safeguards against fraud.

 Description

-Enabling Internet Voting: The Secretary of State is required to create regulations allowing registered overseas voters to cast their ballots online.
-These regulations must include measures to prevent fraud and ensure only eligible individuals can vote and will require approval from both Houses of Parliament.
+• Introducing Internet Voting: The Secretary of State is required to create regulations enabling internet voting for registered overseas voters.
+These regulations must include measures to prevent fraud and ensure only eligible individuals can vote.
+The regulations require approval by both Houses of Parliament.

 Government Spending